 where’s the oak?

-The name Dębowa Polska – I guess you could also write it as Debowa Polska – correctly suggests that it comes from Poland.
+The name Dębowa Polska vodka (I guess you could also write it as Debowa Polska) suggests that this vodka comes from Poland.
+And it does.
 But this is not just any vodka.
 It claims to be an “oak vodka”.
 Whatever that is.

 a piece of wood

-I didn’t get this in Poland, but at a German grocery store.
-When I picked up the bottle, I noticed that there was a piece of wood shaving in it, reminding me of the bison grass in Żubrówka or the wheat ear in Kłosówka.
-So I figured this was supposed to be what the “oak vodka” was about.
+I didn’t get my bottle of Dębowa Polska vodka in Poland, but at a German grocery store.
+When I picked it up I noticed that there was a piece of wood shaving in it, reminding me of the bison grass in Żubrówka or the wheat ear in Kłosówka.

-The bottle has the potential to look pretty good (minimalistic shape and wooden cap) if it weren’t for the ugly labels.
+I liked the minimalistic shape and the wooden cap of the bottle.
+But I thought the printed labels were just ugly.
 The pricing was okay – I got this for around 18€/700ml.

-One question I have is this: is there anything that mixes particularly well with this vodka?
-Or rather: is there anything that can bring out the “oak flavor” in it?
+One question I have is this: is there anything that goes particularly well with Dębowa Polska vodka in a mixed drink?
+What do folks in Poland usually have with it?